OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 to be analyzed may find the `kernels` approach much simpler, as it puts more of the burden on the compiler.
 Both approaches have advantages, so new OpenACC programmers should determine for themselves which approach is a better fit for them.
+A programmer may even choose to use `kernels` in one part of the code, but `parallel` in another if it makes sense to do so.

-Note: For the remainder of the document the phrase *parallel region* will be used to describe either a `parallel` or `kernels` region.
+**Note:** For the remainder of the document the phrase *parallel region* will be used to describe either a `parallel` or `kernels` region.
 When refering to the `parallel` construct, a terminal font will be used, as shown in this sentence.